fanoframework/fanoframework.github.io/tutorials/creating-https-application/index.md

 ## Access application from browser

 By default, our application listens on port `20477`.
 Open web browser and go to `https://127.0.0.1:20477`.
-Internet browser will show warning.
-This is because we use self-signed certificate.
+Internet browser will show warning because we use self-signed certificate.
 Just ignore it and you should see text *Home Controller* is printed on browser.

 ## Summary